The AHD Model

 AHD is the only rural health provider in Latin America that delivers quality care based on a proven model of self-sufficiency and capacity building.
 AHD offers the only residency program that trains rural family physicians — where local faculty train Ecuadorian physicians to work in their own communities.

-AHD has been operating Pedro Vicente Maldonado (PVM) hospital and clinics for 20 years and has served more than 150,000 people.
-PVM has been financially self-sustaining since 2007.
-In 2014, AHD constructed a new health complex with a 60-bed hospital, outpatient facilities, and a training center at Hesburgh Hospital in a different part of the country, Santo Domingo.
+AHD has been operating Pedro Vicente Maldonado (PVM) hospital and clinics for over 25 years and has served more than 175,000 people.
+In 2014, AHD constructed a new health complex called Hesburgh Hospital in Santo Domingo, Ecuador, with a 60-bed hospital, outpatient area and various specialty departments, and a training center.

-In addition to adding critically needed hospital care to an area where 400,000 mostly poor people live, this new complex allowed AHD to expand its family medicine residency program from 6 doctors a year to 60, and to conduct meaningful public health research in the community.
+In addition to adding critically needed hospital care to an area where 400,000 mostly poor people live, this new complex allowed AHD to expand its family medicine residency program and conduct meaningful public health research in the community.
 Both PVM and Hesburgh facilities are operated 100% by Ecuadorians.

-We work with the local government, with US and Ecuadorian universities, and with donors around the world.
+We work with the local government entities, with US and Ecuadorian universities, and with donors around the world.

-Our facilities are 100% staffed with local Ecuadorians.
+Our facilities are 100% staffed with local Ecuadorians; 75% of them are women.
 In fact, Hospital Pedro Vicente Maldonado is the largest private employer in that town.

 Working with and for the communities we serve instead of as an outside organization, drives a faster, more profound transformation of the healthcare system.